romeorizzi/TALight/README.md

 rtal connect -e sum free_sum -- python free_sum_mysimplebot.py
 ```

-Actually, if you are on Linux/Max and the python script `free_sum_mysimplebot.py` is given excution permission, as it is the case in the repo you have cloned (again, better cloning than downloading, but you can also assign these permissions with the `chmod` command of the shell), then you could more simply write:
+Actually, if you are on Linux/Max and the python script `free_sum_mysimplebot.py` is given execution permission, as it is the case in the repo you have cloned (again, better cloning than downloading, but you can also assign these permissions with the `chmod` command of the shell), then you could more simply write:

 ```bash
 rtal connect -e sum free_sum -- free_sum_mysimplebot.py